-Often times when someone starts learning Wing Chun they tend to get stuck with using a technique only one way.
+Often when someone starts learning Wing Chun techniques they tend to get stuck with using a technique only one way.
 What I mean by this is the instructor teaches the student a technique and the student takes that lesson and turns it into their gospel.

 After they become proficient at learning those chords, they will start to experiment with those chords and produce different rhythms and melodies.
 You would be surprised at just how many songs are produced only using those three chords.